Chemical Peel

 Skindoc Dermatologists | Liverpool Sydney | Dr Jennifer Yip

-Medium peels
+Medium treatments

-No frost peels vs Frost peels
+No frost treatments vs Frost treatments

-Pre and post chemical peel treatment
+Pre and post skin smoothing treatment

 Products that encourage exfoliation contain AHA and SA.
 Retinoids promoted epidermal turnover.
 Hydroquinone inhibit tyrosinase activity in melanocytes.